 In either case, once you are comfortable with your basic story, you will find telephone interviews, networking conversations, and interview preparation to be easier and more rewarding.
 I’d love to hear how well your positioning statement works for you – leave a comment below!

-If you need assistance to create a strong communication strategy, book in for one-on-one coaching session here and find out how coaching will help to strengthen your interview technique.
+For assistance to create a strong communication strategy, book a one-on-one coaching session here and strengthen your interview technique.